-The College entered into a Collaboration Agreement (the "Agreement") with Higher Education Partners, LLC ("HEP") on May 1, 2012, with an initial term of 20 years.
-HEP financially assisted the expansion of the College's academic and degree program offerings to the Valley Center campus in Youngstown, Ohio (the "Facility").
+The College entered into a Collaboration Agreement (the Agreement) with Higher Education Partners, LLC (HEP) on May 1, 2012, with an initial term of 20 years.
+HEP financially assisted the expansion of the College's academic and degree program offerings to the Valley Center campus in Youngstown, Ohio (the Facility).
 HEP is responsible for, without reimbursement from the College, the costs and expenses related to any construction, renovation, equipment, and repairs required to be made to the Facility in order for the Facility to be used for its intended educational purposes.
+The Agreement was extended to include the Warren location beginning January 2015.

 The Agreement requires the College to pay HEP a 15 percent service fee (of net tuition and subsidy revenues) and reimburse HEP for direct expenses, including rental payments for the lease of the Facility, in any year that the net operating revenues generated at the Facility exceed the related direct expenses.
 When direct expenses at the Facility exceed the net operating revenues at the Facility, HEP is required to reimburse the College for an amount equal to the net operating loss, plus five percent of the operating expenses.
 The accumulated loss reimbursements, along with direct expenses of HEP and service fees not paid to HEP will be carried forward and paid back to HEP only if future net income is generated from the Facility, and such future payments will be limited to the actual net operating income.
-At June 30, 2015, \$883,585 was included in other receivables for net operating losses incurred by the College at the Facility.
+At June 30, 2016, \$606,470 was included in other receivables for payments made in excess of actual net operating income and outstanding amounts due for equipment purchases of \$263,361 and \$337,215, respectively.
+The College also made prepayments of \$182,541 to HEP to pay approximately one month of estimated net operating income less accounts receivable for fiscal year 2016

-Partnership loss for fiscal year ended June 30, 2015 included:
+Partnership loss for fiscal year ended June 30, 2016 included:

-Payments from HEP \$ 249,724
+Payments from HEP \$ 0

-Payments to HEP (1,366,440)
+Payments to HEP (1,323,585)

-\$ (1.116.716)
+\$ (1,323,585)